do you need accident insurance

 FAQ

-An accident insurance policy can be beneficial alongside an occupational disability insurance (ODI).
-The ODI provides a pension in case of occupational disability due to illness or accident.
-The accident insurance pays a lump sum for disability caused by an accident, regardless of employability.
-It can help cover one-off costs (e.g. renovation measures).
+Accident insurance can also be a sensible addition alongside occupational disability insurance (BU).
+The BU pays a pension in the event of occupational disability caused by illness or accident.
+Accident insurance pays a lump-sum benefit in the event of disability caused by an accident, regardless of ability to work.
+It can help cover one-off costs (e.g. conversion work).

-What is meant by the term 'Gliedertaxe'?
+What is meant by the body-part schedule?

 What does progression mean in accident insurance?

-Are the contributions to accident insurance tax-deductible?
+Are contributions to accident insurance tax deductible?

-Yes, contributions to private accident insurance can be declared as other precautionary expenses in the tax return, up to the statutory maximum amounts (€1,900 for employees, €2,800 for self-employed individuals).
-However, these maximum amounts are often already exhausted by health and long-term care insurance contributions.
+Yes, contributions to private accident insurance can be entered in the tax return as other pension expenses, up to the statutory maximum amounts (EUR 1,900 for employees, EUR 2,800 for self-employed persons).
+However, these maximum amounts are often already used up by health and long-term care insurance contributions.

-Does the accident insurance also provide coverage abroad?
+Does accident insurance also provide cover abroad?

 Subscribe to our newsletter